loyamarjTZ/TorrexFitness/README.md

 * About this App

 ## Progress Reports
+### 4/15/22 - Completion Status: 60%
+* updated all models to implement entity relationships according to DB schema
+* database is now capable of storing relevant persisted data
+* revising app UI to a simpler version for ease of testing

 ### 4/14/22 - Completion Status: 55%
 * received help from Supamas to correct my DB schema.
 Changes involved:
   * adding Order_Items table